duneanalytics/DuneQueryRepo/README.md

 ### Setup Your Repo

 1. Generate an API key from your Dune account and put that in both your `.env` file and [github action secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) (name it `DUNE_API_KEY`).
-You can create a key under your Dune team settings.
-Add `https://api.dune.com/api` into the action secrets under `DUNE_API_BASE_URL` too. *The api key must be from a plus plan for this repo to work.*
+You can create a key under your Dune team settings. *The api key must be from a plus plan for this repo to work.*

 2. Type your intended query ids into the `queries.yml` file.
 The id can be found from the link `https://dune.com/queries/<query_id>/...`.
 If you're creating this for a dashboard, go to the dashboard you want to create a repo and click on the "github" button in the top right of your dashboard to see the query ids.